The 10 most influential books in history | Best influential books

 The book spans nearly half a century.
 The combination of personal destiny and historical themes, majestic and magnificent, fully reflects Hugo's narrative talents.
 In terms of richness, depth, and complexity in content, it undoubtedly ranks first among Hugo's numerous works.

 Reading "Les Miserables" seriously for the third time, the book is often read and new.
 The first time I read it is still small, it mainly depends on the plot.
 I like to imagine myself as a character in the story.

 I imagine myself holding Cosette through the streets like Jean Valjean to avoid Javert’s pursuit, or hiding in the dark corner of Luxembourg Garden like Marius to catch my sweetheart.
 Light.

 In the second reading, I mainly want to read the part of the book about revolution—from the turmoil of 1793 to the Paris riots of 1832—for historical review.
-Although history is still poorly understood, Jean Valjean has become the image of a saint in my heart alongside Xiao Feng.

 I read it this time because I wanted to watch a movie, so I read it again.
 This time I tried my best to use my own heart to get close to the characters in the book, close to their hearts, to experience Jean Valjean’s anger, and to perceive Javert’s struggle.

 There is a classic that makes people entangled because no one is guilty but suffers all the hardships, who is to blame?
 No one is blamed, but everyone is blamed.